tinyplex/vite-tinybase-ts-react-sync/README.md

 ## Other templates

-There are nine templates for TinyBase, of which this is one:
+There are ten templates for TinyBase, of which this is one:

 |     | Template                                                                                       | Language   | React | Plus                |
 | --- | ---------------------------------------------------------------------------------------------- | ---------- | ----- | ------------------- |